Back to CBS Radio News.

 Peter King has reported for CBS Radio News since 1994.
-He is the principal reporter for coverage of NASA and the Space Shuttle program from 1995 to its conclusion in 2011(for CBS, 1996-2011), encompassing more than 60 missions.
+He is the principal reporter for coverage of NASA and reported on the Space Shuttle program from 1995 to its conclusion in 2011(for CBS, 1996-2011), encompassing more than 60 missions.
 King broadcast the first network radio report of trouble as the Columbia accident unfolded on February 1st, 2003, and remained on the air for more than eight hours that day with other members of the CBS Radio News team.
-He covered the story through the accident investigation and NASA's return to flight.
+He covered the story through the accident investigation and NASA's return to flight in 2005.
 He's covered numerous other space milestones including the construction of the International Space Station, John Glenn's return to space in 1998, and many of NASA's interplanetary missions.
 King continues to report on the Space Station program and NASA's eventual return to human spaceflight launches from US soil, now planned for 2018.

 King's CBS duties were concurrent with other reporting posts from 1994-97.
 In 1997, he was News Director for WWNZ-AM, Orlando.
 From 1994-1996, he was a reporter and news anchor for WWNZ, while also filing reports for Florida's Radio Network and the Voice of America.
 In 1994, King was a reporter/anchor for WNDB AM, Daytona Beach and from 1990-1993, held an on air position WKLX FM, Rochester.
 From 1980 1990, he held management and on air positions at WHEN AM/WRHP FM, Syracuse.
 From 1975-1980, King worked for WDOT AM, Burlington, VT, WHSH FM, Albany, NY and WTKO AM, Ithaca, NY.
 His career began at the Ithaca College (NY) radio station, WICB-FM.

 His reporting has won many awards, including several shared Edward R. Murrow and Headliner Awards at CBS News, and "Best Investigative Reporting" and "Best Serious Feature" from the Associated Press of Florida.
 In 2015, the Florida Chapter of the National Space Club named Peter the recipient of its annual Harry Kolcum Media Award for his more than two decades of space program coverage.
 He has also been honored several times by the Central Florida Press Club, where he is a past President.
 He is also a past president of the Florida AP Broadcasters Association.